Graph Representation Learning for Spatial Image Steganalysis: Experimental Results and Analysis

 \subsection{Shallow CNN}

-As mentioned above, we used the high-pass filtering (HPF) layer and conv-pooling layers (CPLs) of XWS-CNN \cite{Xu:net} to constitute the shallow CNN.
+We used the high-pass filtering (HPF) layer and conv-pooling layers (CPLs) of XWS-CNN \cite{Xu:net} to construct the shallow CNN.
 There are 5 CPLs in XWS-CNN.
-By orderly collecting the CPLs, we can construct 5 shallow CNNs.
-For example, the shallow CNN may only consist of the HPF layer and Group 1 of XWS-CNN.
-To guarantee that the feature vector outputted by each shallow CNN can be directly fed to the linear classification layer or the graph learning layer, the average pooling operation was set to \emph{global}.
-Fig. 2 shows an example of the shallow CNN using the first three groups of XWS-CNN, based on which it is straightforward to construct the other shallow CNNs.
-Obviously, the 5 shallow CNNs can be directly used for steganalysis by adding the classification layer reported in \cite{Xu:net}.
-We term them as CNN-G1-8, CNN-G2-16, CNN-G3-32, CNN-G4-64, CNN-G5-128, respectively, e.g., ``CNN-G5-128'' means to use 5 groups to produce a 128-D feature vector for binary classification, which is exactly XWS-CNN.
-By adding the graph learning and classification module, we can also build 5 models for steganalysis.
-We term them as CNN-GAT-G1-8, CNN-GAT-G2-16, CNN-GAT-G3-32, CNN-GAT-G4-64, CNN-GAT-G5-128.
+By orderly collecting CPLs from bottom to top, we can construct 5 different shallow CNNs.
+For example, a shallow CNN may only consist of the HPF layer and Group 1 (i.e., the first CPL, or say CPL 1) of XWS-CNN.
+To guarantee that the feature vector outputted by the shallow CNN can be fed to the subsequent layer, the \emph{last} average pooling operation was set to \emph{global}.
+Fig. 2 provides four shallow CNNs by applying the HPF layer and CPLs of XWS-CNN.
+Obviously, by applying the HPF layer and all CPLs of XWS-CNN, we can construct the fifth shallow CNN, i.e., SCNN-V. \{SCNN-I, SCNN-II, ..., SCNN-V\} can be used for steganalysis by adding the classification layer of XWS-CNN.
+The corresponding models are termed as SCNN-I+BC, SCNN-II+BC, SCNN-III+BC, SCNN-IV+BC, SCNN-V+BC.
+Here, BC is short for binary classification.
+Obviously, SCNN-V+BC is equivalent to XWS-CNN.
+We built five graph models based on \{SCNN-I, SCNN-II, ..., SCNN-V\} by applying the proposed framework.
+The corresponding five graph models are termed as SCNN-I+GNN+BC, SCNN-II+GNN+BC, ..., SCNN-V+GNN+BC.
+One thing to note is that the input size of the shallow CNN should be adjusted to $h_p\times w_p$ for the proposed method.